 If you have osteomalacia, you're more likely to break bones, particularly those in your ribs, spine and legs.

 Osteomalacia caused by inadequate sun exposure or a diet low in vitamin D often can be prevented by getting enough vitamin D.

 - Eat foods high in vitamin D. Foods naturally rich in vitamin D include oily fish (salmon, mackerel, sardines) and egg yolks.
 Also look for foods fortified with vitamin D, such as cereal, bread, milk and yogurt.

 - Take supplements, if needed.
-If you don't get enough vitamins and minerals in your diet or if you have a medical condition affecting the ability of your digestive system to absorb nutrients properly, ask your doctor about taking vitamin D and calcium supplements.
+If you don't get enough vitamins and minerals in your diet or if you have a medical condition that keeps your digestive system from absorbing nutrients properly, ask your doctor about taking vitamin D and calcium supplements.

 Unprotected sun exposure can increase your risk of skin cancer.
 There's no consensus among experts about what amount of sun exposure is safe and enough to prevent or treat osteomalacia.

 Osteomalacia can be difficult to diagnose.
 To pinpoint the cause and to rule out other bone disorders, such as osteoporosis, you might undergo one or more of the following tests: